Safety and Security Reports

 |Saturday||10:00 AM - 2:00 PM|

 REMEMBER - You must have your RACC student ID card or State ID in order to have your ID card updated or made.
 A student ID is required for all students.
-ID pictures are taken at the beginning of each semester at the Safety and Security desk in Penn Hall.
+ID pictures are taken at the beginning of each semester at the Safety and Security desk in Weitz Hall.
 Students are required to show their student IDs to access the library, computer labs, testing center, fitness center, all events that are free to students, and other campus resources.
 Students must also present their student ID to purchase books in the Bookstore.